A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Introduction

 where the modified coupling $\{\hat{J}_{ij}\}$ is derived from $\{J_{ij}\}$ and $\{h_i\}$.
 Since the ground state of~\eqref{eq:IsingModel} can be inferred from that of~\eqref{eq:IsingHom}, it suffices to work with the homogeneous model~(Supplementary Note 1).

-Solving large Ising models by brute force is computationally challenging, with no known polynomial-time algorithm for the general case.
+Solving large Ising models by brute force is computationally challenging, with no known polynomial-time algorithm.
 In fact, the problem is known to be NP-hard~\cite{barahona1982}.
-Consequently, rather than attempting to compute the exact ground state, practical approaches typically focus on finding good approximations.
+Consequently, rather than attempting to compute the exact ground state, practical approaches typically focus on finding good approximations to it.
 Over the years, many algorithmic heuristics and specialized hardware have been developed to address this challenge.
-We refer the reader to~\cite{lo2023ising, mohseni2022, moy2022coupled, maher2024cmos} for a comprehensive survey of past and recent advances.
+We refer the reader to~\cite{mohseni2022, moy2022coupled, lo2023ising, maher2024cmos} for a survey of past and recent advances.